Panel Quantile Regression with Common Shocks: Introduction

+In cross-sectional settings with common shocks, the logic of \citet{andrews2005cross} implies that quantile regression may be inconsistent.
+The panel setting, however, fundamentally changes this conclusion.
+When units are observed repeatedly over time and the common shocks vary independently across periods, temporal averaging attenuates their influence and restores consistency of FEQR.
+This does not mean that the shocks are asymptotically negligible.
+Rather, their effect remains first-order, entering the limiting distribution at a rate determined by the time dimension and thereby shaping the estimator's leading asymptotic behaviour.

-We note that another branch of the literature considers factor models for panel quantile regression. \citet{chen2021quantile} develop identification and estimation of a quantile factor model, allowing for individual and time effects interaction.
-The method requires panels with large $n$ and $T$.
-The broader literature on factor-augmented panel quantile regression models includes different approaches. \citet{AndoBai2020} use PCA for the estimation of a model with heterogeneous parameters. \citet{MaLintonGao2021} study the estimation and inference of a semiparametric quantile factor model. \citet{HardingLamarchePesaran2020} consider the estimation of a dynamic quantile regression model with factors. \cite{BelloniChenPadillaWang2023} introduce a high-dimensional model of latent heterogeneity and establish a series of asymptotic results under relatively mild conditions. \citet{Chen2024} a two-step estimator for the estimation of models with interactive fixed effects.
+Another strand of the literature attempts to accommodate common shocks through factor-based approaches to panel quantile regression. \citet{chen2021quantile} develop identification and estimation for quantile factor models with interactive individual and time effects, requiring large \(N\) and \(T\).
+Related contributions include \citet{AndoBai2020}, who use principal components for heterogeneous parameter models; \citet{MaLintonGao2021}, who study semiparametric quantile factor models; \citet{HardingLamarchePesaran2020}, who analyse dynamic quantile models with factors; \citet{BelloniChenPadillaWang2023}, who consider high-dimensional latent heterogeneity; and \citet{Chen2024}, who proposes a two-step estimator for models with interactive fixed effects.
+See \cite{fernandez2018fixed} for a thorough review of the factor-based nonlinear panel data.

 Our paper differs from this line of work in that we do not impose an explicit factor structure.
 Instead, within a classical linear quantile regression specification with individual fixed effects first proposed by \cite{Koenker04}, we allow time-specific common shocks to enter the regressors and the error term in a highly flexible and unspecified manner.
 This modelling choice preserves the familiar and interpretable fixed-effects quantile regression structure while accommodating rich forms of cross-sectional dependence.
 The trade-off is that we do not attempt to identify or recover an underlying factor or interactive fixed-effects structure.
 In our view, this approach strikes a reasonable balance between interpretability and flexibility.
 At the same time, it remains closely aligned with specifications that are widely utilised by empirical researchers and is simple and straightforward to implement computationally.